CDs or fixed annuities: Which is a better way to save for retirement?

 A fixed annuity can allow you to build wealth in a tax-deferred account.
 Depending on how an annuity is structured, it may also provide a death benefit that functions like life insurance.

 Like CDs, annuities could come with penalties for needing access to your money early.
-If you take money out of an annuity before you reach age 59 1/2, you could be charged early withdrawal penalties, be hit with taxes on your gains, and lose tax-deferral benefits.
+If you take money out of an annuity before you reach age 59 1/2, you could be charged early withdrawal penalties, be hit with taxes on your gains and lose tax-deferral benefits.
+Annuities are notorious for their complicated contracts and high fees, so it’s important to read the fine print and check the reputation of who is selling the annuity.
+Annuities are also difficult to cancel.

 Fixed annuities vs. CDs: Rates

 CD rates are often impacted by interest rate decisions made by the Federal Reserve.
-The Fed has been increasing rates in 2023, after also having done so seven times in 2022, which has resulted in rising rates on many competitive high-yield CDs.
+The Fed raised rates 11 times in 2022 and 2023, resulting in elevated returns on many high-yielding CDs.

 Historically, annuity rates have been higher than CD rates found at the bank, says Bryan Bibbo, an advisor at the JL Smith Group in Avon, Ohio.
 Still, it’s worth your time to compare top rates on CDs and fixed annuities from various financial institutions before deciding which option is better for you.